 Make sure to send the right link to the right respondent and you're set to go!

-- If you have users accessing your survey from a few different sources, for example, Facebook, LinkedIn, and your company website, you may want to know which medium they used to access the survey.
-URL parameters once again will help you do this!
+- To track your survey respondents you can add intro fields to your questionnaire.
+This way, if you have users accessing your questionnaire from a few different sources, for example Facebook, LinkedIn, and your company website, you will know which medium they used to access it.

 - Share your surveys, quizzes, and assessments by using a questionnaire link, QR Code, email and embedding it.
 Start sharing your questionnaire to increase the response rate and collect more data.